mialkin/docs/web/graphql.md

 There is *nothing wrong* with REST, but:

-* REST over-fetches: returning more data than you need.
+* REST over-fetches: returning more data than you need
+* REST under-fetches: you need to make multiple requests

+When to use GraphQL:

+* Interactive/real-time
+* Mobile apps
+* Complex object hierarchy
+* Complex queries

+When to use REST:

+* Non-interactive (system to syste)
+* Microservices
+* Simple object hierarchy
-*
+* Repeated, simple queries